dennisppaul/umfeld-libraries/README.md

-# umgebung / libraries
+# umfeld / libraries

-libraries extend the core functionality of *Umgebung*.
+libraries extend the core functionality of *Umfeld*.

 ## adding library to application